AnaBelenBernardez/MeeMee/README.md

 ## 📋 Description

 - Anonymous users can:
+  - Translate the page to English, Spanish or Portuguese.
   - View available events:
     - Sorted by the nearest date.
     - Past events are not displayed.